flutter/website/src/docs/get-started/install/_ios-setup.md

     the simulator's **Hardware > Device** menu.
  3. Depending on your development machine's screen size, simulated high-screen-density iOS devices might overflow your screen.
 Grab the corner of the simulator and drag it to change the scale.
 You can also use the **Window > Physical Size** or **Window > Pixel Accurate** options if your computer's resolution is high enough.
-    * If you are using a version of XCode older than 9.1, you should instead set the device scale in the **Window > Scale** menu.
+    * If you are using a version of Xcode older than 9.1, you should instead set the device scale in the **Window > Scale** menu.